HaomingChen1998/Portfolio-Project/Learning Note/Machine Learning & Statistics/GeoLift/README.md

 2. Counterfactual: What would it happen without?
 Ex: what would have happen to gas consumption if NY didn't introduce carbon tax?
 3. Causal Effect: The difference between gasoline consumption with tax and gasoline consumption without tax after treatment.
 ![App Screenshot](https://github.com/HaomingChen1998/Portfolio-Project/blob/main/Learning%20Note/Photo/SCM.png)
+4. Power Analysis: Statistical analysis that you should run before executing a test to set it up for success.
+Through Power Analysis, you can find the following:
+  - The optimal number of test locations.
+  - Best test duration.
+  - Select the ideal test and control markets.
+  - Get a good estimate of the budget needed to run the test.
+  - Determine which is the Minimum Detectable Effect to obtain significant results.
+  - Align expectations.